 AWS Redshift Cluster Architecture

-- Is the SQL endpoint, so your Tableau servers, Workbench all connect to the leader node.
+- Is the SQL endpoint, so your Tableau servers, and Workbench all connect to the leader node.

 - Exposes PostgreSQL catalog tables.